This post may contain affiliate links. Learn more.

 - Thin Hair

 If your hair is thinning, look for a conditioner that increases the size of hair strands to give the illusion of thicker hair.
-There are also hair loss conditioners that stimulate to the scalp to support hair growth.
+There are also hair loss conditioners that stimulate the scalp to support hair growth.

 - Sensitive Hair/Scalp

-If your scalp is sensitive and easily irritated, look for a conditioner that’s sulfate-free (and therefore gentler).
+If your scalp is sensitive and easily irritated, look for a gentler conditioner that’s sulfate-free.
+You’ll have a harder time dealing with a traditional conditioner because of your hair.

 4. Do I need It?

 Lastly, the question of whether men should use conditioner may be in the back of your mind.
 The better question, perhaps, is why you need it:

 - Your hair follicles become damaged due to brushing, blow-drying, adverse weather, excess sun, etc. Shampoo does a great job in cleaning your strands of hair but doesn’t lock in moisture and may leave your hair looking – and feeling – dry and brittle.